-The mechanism will then be further explored to determine whether bS21-2 makes direct contact with the transcript to cause regulation, or whether there is a trans-acting factor.
-Specifically, we will purify bS21-2 and combine it with test and control mRNAs in an electrophoresis mobility shift assay (EMSA).
-This assay allows protein to interact with, in this case, mRNA transcripts or not.
-These reactions are then run on a gel, and weight comparisons allow for assertions of protein-mRNA complexes.
-In particular, we will test the ability of bS21-2 to bind to the rpsU2 5′ UTR compared to the tul4 5′ UTR, and any modified rpsU2 5′ UTRs that are unresponsive to bS21-2.
+We could further determine whether bS21-2 exerts its effects by making direct contact with its own transcript using an electrophoresis mobility shift assay (EMSA).
+Specifically, we would purify bS21-2 and combine it with either its own transcript or or a control (an mRNA unaffected by bS21-2).
+These samples are separated by size using gel electrophoresis.
+If bS21-2 stably binds directly to its own mRNA, we expect to see [].
+In the control condition, we expect to see [].
+This would allow us to determine if bS21-2 binds directly to mRNA transcripts or not.
+In particular, we would test the ability of bS21-2 to bind to the rpsU2 5′ UTR compared to the tul4 5′ UTR, and any modified rpsU2 5′ UTRs that are unresponsive to bS21-2.

 2. What controls the expression of bS21 protein abundance?